tokio-rs/website/content/tokio/tutorial/framing.md

 2. [`Frame::parse`](https://docs.rs/mini-redis/0.2/mini_redis/frame/enum.Frame.html#method.check)

 We will also reuse the `Buf` abstraction to help.
 A `Buf` is passed into `Frame::check`.
-As the `check` funtion iterates the passed in buffer, the internal cursor will be advanaced.
+As the `check` function iterates the passed in buffer, the internal cursor will be advanced.
 When `check` returns, the buffer's internal cursor points to the end of the frame.

 For the `Buf` type, we will use [`std::io::Cursor<&[u8]>`][`Cursor`].